Starry sky over river.

 Help us collect information regarding light pollution and energy consumption.

 The Rothney Astrophysical Observatory is calling on citizen scientists to make brightness observations of the night sky over their homes.
-We would like to collect enough data about the skies over Calgary and surrounding municipalities to gain perspective on increased light pollution and related energy consumption.
+We would like to collect enough data about the skies over Calgary, and surrounding municipalities to learn about increased light pollution and energy consumption.

-After the data is gathered and analyzed, we can share the information with the city and province.
-The information is particularly important with the construction of ring road and the city's new community development, Providence.
+After the data is gathered and analyzed, we can share the information with the City of Calgary and the Province of Alberta.
+This is particularly important due to ongoing building and development.

-If the sky conditions are favourable – it’s time to get started!
+If the sky is clear, it’s time to get started!

-Download the How to be an Astronomer Guide for step by step instructions on how and where and when to take star magnitude measurements.
+Download our How to be an Astronomer guide for step by step instructions on how, where, and when to take star magnitude measurements.

 How many stars can you see?

 On a clear night, go outside to the darkest spot in your yard or neighbourhood.
-Compare your star charts to the constellation you see in the sky and pick the chart that best matches what you see.
-Make a note of the constellation you examined, magnitude chart number, date and time.
+Compare your star charts to the constellations you see in the sky.
+Pick the chart that best matches what you see.
+Make a note of the constellation you examined, magnitude chart number, date, and time.

 What's the moon's phase?